Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 I examined whether the intervention helped everyone equally or left some groups behind.
 The pattern was striking: the most vulnerable benefited the most.

 At baseline, farmers had five times higher odds of depression than people in other jobs (OR=5.01, p<0.001).
 Older adults had twice the odds (OR=2.06, p=0.033).
-These groups faced compounded disadvantages—physically demanding work, continued barefoot exposure, limited healthcare access, deep poverty.
+These groups faced compounded disadvantages; physically demanding work, continued barefoot exposure, limited healthcare access, deep poverty.

 By 24 months, these disparities vanished.
 Occupation no longer predicted depression (p=0.659).
 Age no longer mattered (p=0.134).
 Everyone reached similar mental health levels.

 This equity effect makes morbidity management more than a clinical intervention.
 It is a social justice program.
-It does not just improve average outcomes—it lifts up those at the bottom.
+It does not just improve average outcomes, it lifts up those at the bottom.

 ---